Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: Conclusion

 \section{Conclusion}

-MIBPSD is an important class of hierarchical optimization model that arises in many practical contexts, including network planning/design problems in energy systems and transportation networks, facility location problems, and unit scheduling problems under interdependent markets.

-This paper proposed a dedicated Benders decomposition algorithm to solve MIBPSD models, recognizing that the Benders subproblem is not necessarily easy to solve for large MIBPSD problems.
+BSOCP is an important class of hierarchical optimization models that arises in many practical contexts, including network planning/design problems in energy systems and transportation networks, facility location problems, and unit scheduling problems under interdependent markets.
+This paper proposed a dedicated Benders decomposition algorithm to solve BSOCP models, recognizing that the Benders subproblem cannot necessarily be solved efficiently for large BSOCP problems.
 The dedicated approach decomposes the Benders subproblem into two more tractable, sequentially solvable problems that are closely related to the leader and the follower problems.
-It is shown that the Benders subproblem decomposition can also be applied to the extension of MIBPSD where the upper level problem has additional constraints on the leader variables and the follower dual variables.
-In this paper, a couple of subclasses of MIBPSD were discussed, which allows for sequence-independent subproblem decomposition.
-In addition, the paper showed how to adapt existing acceleration schemes to this decomposition.
-In particular, it showed how to normalize Benders feasibility cuts using a Newton's (subgradient) method and how to carefully choose the separation points using the in-out approach \citep{ben2007acceleration}.
+The paper showed that the Benders subproblem decomposition can also be applied to the extension of BSOCP where the upper-level problem has additional constraints on the leader variables and the follower dual variables.
+The paper also discussed a couple of subclasses of BSOCP that allows the subproblems to be solved independently.
+In addition, the paper showed how to (i) generate numerically stable cuts by hybridizing no-good and Benders cuts, (ii) obtain a good incumbent solution, and (iii) adapt existing acceleration schemes to this decomposition.
+In particular, the paper (i) eliminated the need of arbitrarily large big-M values arising from McCormick reformulations, (ii) made use of novel branching decisions and local cuts that exploit the nature of bilevel optimization, and lastly (iii) showed how to normalize Benders feasibility cuts using a Newton's (subgradient) method and how to carefully choose the separation points using the in-out approach \citep{ben2007acceleration}.

-The resulting Benders method significantly improves the performance of a standard Benders method and outperforms a state-of-the-art mathematical-programming solvers for hard instances.
+The proposed method was compared with a state-of-the-art bilevel-tailored branch-and-cut algorithm \cite{fischetti2017new}, demonstrating the benefits of the numerically-stable cuts and the heuristic method on BLP instances.
+The result suggests a potential benefit of a hybrid use of Benders and intersection cuts for bilevel problems, which is left to future research.
+Also, the proposed decomposition significantly improves the performance of a standard Benders method and outperforms a state-of-the-art mathematical-programming solvers for hard BSOCP instances.
 The experimental results highlighted the benefits of acceleration schemes---normalizing feasibility rays and the in-out approach---and demonstrated that decomposing the Benders subproblem not only shortens the computation time for generating Benders cuts but also addresses the numerical issues arising when solving complex Benders subproblems.